 Within most industrial processes, the most common flow disturbance is turbulence.
 Turbulent flow is composed of eddies, also known as vortices or turbulent eddies, which meander and swirl in a random fashion within the pipe but with an overall mean velocity equal to the flow, that is they are conveyed with the flow.
-An illustration of these turbulent eddies is shown in the right-hand side of Figure 2.
+An illustration of these turbulent eddies is shown in the right hand side of Figure 2.
 These eddies are being continuously created.
-Once created they break down into smaller and smaller vortices, until they become small enough to be dissipated as heat through viscous effects of the fluid.
-For several pipe diameters downstream, these vortices remain coherent, retaining their structure and size before breaking down into smaller vortices.
-The vortices in a pipe have a broad range of sizes, which are bracketed by the diameter of the pipe on the largest vortices and by
+Once created, these eddies break down into smaller and smaller vortices, until they become small enough to be dissipated as heat through viscous effects of the fluid.
+For several pipe diameters downstream, these vortices remain coherent retaining their structure and size before breaking down into smaller vortices.
+The vortices in a pipe have a broad range of sizes, which are bracketed by the diameter of the pipe on the largest vortices and by viscous forces on the smallest vortices.
+On the average, these vortices are distributed throughout the cross section of the pipe and therefore across the flow profile.
+Thus the average velocity of the fluid can be determined by tracking the average axial velocities of the entire collection of vortices.